Cheap Seats (album)

-The album reached 16 on the Billboard Country Album Charts.
-It also reached number 76 on the Billboard 200.
+The album reached No. 16 on the Billboard Country Album Charts, as well as No. 76 on the Billboard 200.

 Content

 The album produced three singles on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts.
 First was "Reckless", which became the band's thirty-second number one on that chart.
 After it came the number seven "T.L.C.
 A.S.A.P.", written by Gary Baker and Frank J. Myers, who then comprised the duo Baker & Myers.
 The album's title track was the final single release; it was co-written by Randy Sharp and Marcus Hummon, who also played harmonica on it.
 With a number thirteen peak, it became the band's first single to miss the country top ten since "My Home's in Alabama" in 1980.
 Of the three singles from this album, only "The Cheap Seats" was made into a music video.

 "Angels Among Us" was also recorded by Becky Hobbs, its co-writer, on her 1994 album The Boots I Came to Town In.
 Alabama's rendition entered the country charts twice from unsolicited airplay: first at number 54 in 1994, and later at number 28 in January 1995 (after "We Can't Love Like This Anymore", the first single from the band's Greatest Hits Volume 3).
 "Angels Among Us" also reached number 22 on the Bubbling Under Hot 100 in January 1996.
 "Katy Brought My Guitar Back Today" was later recorded by Rhett Akins on his 1995 first album A Thousand Memories.
 Al Anderson, then a member of the band NRBQ, co-wrote "A Better Word for Love", which NRBQ recorded on its 1994 album Message for the Mess Age.